How to apply

 2) The German Academic Exchange Service offers several different stipends.
 A monthly payment of 861 EUR is possible.
 Visit: www2.daad.de for all the various application prerequisites.

 3) The Fulbright Commission offers US citizens up to 1200 EUR for studies in Germany.
 Visit: fulbright.de for more information.

 This type of question is hard to answer, if at all.
 Degree programmes differ quite dramatically between different countries, but also between different universities of the same country.
-For an answer to this question please follow the above 2-step application procedure.
+An answer to this question can only be given after full application via www.campo.fau.de